-Scope of Class III Gaming Authorized - The Tribe is authorized to operate up to 2,250 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
-The Tribe can operate off-track wagering on horse races at a satellite wagering facility pursuant to the requirements outlined in the Compact.
+Scope of Class III Gaming Authorized: The Tribe is authorized to operate up to 1,200 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
 The Tribe shall not engage in Class III Gaming that is not expressly authorized in the Compact.

-Authorized Gaming Facility - The Tribe may establish and operate no more than three gaming facilities, one of which has a primary purpose other than gaming and operates no more than 50 slot machines, and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.
+Authorized Gaming Facility: The Tribe may establish and operate no more than two gaming facilities and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.

-Payments to the Special Distribution Fund (SDF) - The Tribe shall pay to the State, on a pro rata basis, the costs the State incurs for the performance of all its duties under this Compact, as established by the monies appropriated in the annual Budget Act for the performance of their duties under the Class III Gaming Compacts.
+Payments to the Special Distribution Fund (SDF): The Tribe shall pay to the State, on a pro rata basis, the costs the State incurs for the performance of all its duties under this Compact, as established by the monies appropriated in the annual Budget Act for the performance of their duties under the Class III Gaming Compacts.

-Exclusivity - Provides that in the event the exclusive right of Indian tribes to operate Class III gaming in California pursuant to the California Constitution is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact, that gaming devices may lawfully be operated by non-Indian entities, the Tribe shall have the right to terminate this Compact, as specified.
+Exclusivity: Provides that in the event the exclusive right of Indian tribes to operate Class III gaming in California pursuant to the California Constitution is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact, that gaming devices may lawfully be operated by non-Indian entities, the Tribe shall have the right to terminate this Compact, as specified.

-Payments to the RSTF or the TNGF - The Compact does not require the Tribe to pay into either the RSTF or the TNGF if the Tribe operates no more than 1,200 slot machines.
-If the Tribe operates more than 1,200 slot machines, the Tribe shall pay 6% into the RSTF or the TNGF of its "Net Win" from the operation of slot machines in excess of 350 slot machines.
+Payments to the RSTF or the TNGF: The Compact does not require the Tribe to pay into either the RSTF or the TNGF.
+However, the Compact does include a provision that would require the Tribe to enter into negotiation shall the Tribe have intentions of operating more than 1,200 slot machines for payments into the RSTF or the TNGF.